 • Be a current undergraduate freshman, sophomore or junior

-• Reside in the U.S. with student status or be a U.S. citizen, U.S. national or permanent resident
+• Be a U.S. citizen, U.S. national or permanent resident

 • Identify as an ethnicity typically underrepresented on study abroad programs (i.e. American Indian/Alaska Native, Asian, Black/African American, Hispanic/Latino or Native Hawaiian/Other Pacific Islander).